-^{}Special thanks to Yuna Blajer de la Garza, Chris Hansman, Clara Martinez-Toledano, and participants in the Duke finance brownbag for helpful discussions on this topic.
+^{}Special thanks to Yuna Blajer de la Garza, Chris Hansman, Clara Martinez-Toledano, Oliver Levine (discussant), and participants in the Duke finance brownbag, MFA annual meeting, and SEA annual meeting for helpful discussions on this topic.

 The professional classes especially, while generally eager to save some capital for their children, are even more on the alert for opportunities of investing it in them.